Dahu Park: Architecture

-The park has a 13-hectare lake crossed by the Jindai Bridge.
+The park has a 13-hectare lake crossed by the Jindai Bridge (Moon Bridge).
 It also has a heated swimming pool, steam room, sauna, water slide, and other facilities.

+Things to do

+There are multiple hiking trails around the park, including trails leading up to the peak of the nearby Bailusi Mountain, which overlooks the entire park.

+Fishing is allowed in restricted zones.

 Transportation

 The park is accessible from Dahu Park Station of the Taipei Metro.